sarazaToussaint/photo_gallery/README.md

 run: `npm run dev`

+### Usage

+1. Open the `index.html` file in your web browser to view the gallery.
+2. Edit the `styles.css` file to customize the gallery's appearance.
+3. Edit the `scripts.js` file to add more interactivity.

 # Coding Challenges

 ### To test the coding challenges in this photo_gallery directory do as follow: